|Home - homepage of Dr. Dietmar GLINDEMANN|

 Distribution: To see a list of distributors of GLINDEMANN® sealing rings and their catalogue numbers click on the "Business" part of this site.

-Short description of the academic scientific work of Dietmar GLINDEMANN
+Short description of the Research and of other inventions of Dietmar GLINDEMANN

 Physicochemistry (separation, distillation, chromatography)